EENCloud/EEN-CLI-Public/README.md

   Enable detailed debug output for troubleshooting.
 - `-s, --sub-account-id [sub-account ID]`
   Specify the Sub Account ID to switch to from the reseller account.
+- `--username [username]`
+  Specify the username to switch between logged-in accounts.

 ## EXAMPLES